-The legislative history confirms that this was the broad purpose that motivated the legislature, and that the legislature never contemplated the possibility that a court would undermine the power of the DNA evidence by limiting it to defendant profile In addition to emphasizing the importance of comparisons. protecting the innocent, legislators repeatedly emphasized that postconviction DNA testing is also important because it can help identify the true perpetrator.
+The legislative history confirms that this was the broad purpose that motivated the legislature, and that the legislature never contemplated the possibility that a court would undermine the power of the DNA evidence by limiting it to defendant profile comparisons.
+In addition to emphasizing the importance of protecting the innocent, legislators repeatedly emphasized that postconviction DNA testing is also important because it can help identify the true perpetrator.
 Representative Briley argued: "Well all of us want the guilty to be punished and the innocent to go free-it is the basic American premise."
-Legislative Tape #2 on HB 770: Tenn.
-House Judiciary (April 18, 2001).
+Legislative Tape #2 on HB 770: House Judiciary (April 18, 2001).
 Senator Cohen emphasized that the concern behind the statute was that, "[n]ot only are they [the State] doing the worst thing the state could ever do, that is take somebody and deprive them of their liberty wrongly, but they are also letting a criminal out there prey on others."
-Legislative Tape #3 on SB 796: Tenn.
-Senate Judiciary (May 15, 2001).
+Legislative Tape #3 on SB 796: Senate Judiciary (May 15, 2001).
 Senator Cohen later added that, "If someone can be proven innocent and allowed the police to find the guilty person...they should have that right."
-Legislative Tape #1 on SB Tenn.
-Finance Ways and Means (May 31, 2001).
-796: Recognizing the importance of permitting comparisons not only to free the innocent, but to identify and apprehend true perpetrators, Senator Cohen noted, "This bill is a law enforcement measure as well as liberty and justice measure."
+Legislative Tape #1 on SB 796: Finance Ways and Means (May 31, 2001).
+Recognizing the importance of permitting comparisons not only to free the innocent, but to identify and apprehend true perpetrators, Senator Cohen noted, "This bill is a law enforcement measure as well as liberty and justice measure."
 Id.
-Again emphasizing the point.
-Senator Cohen noted that, "if we do not fund this testing we are depriving [wrongly convicted people] of their liberties, they are victims, and then if we find out that we can find the real culprit of the crime, and if it be a rape crime or sexual assault crime, that person is committing more and more crimes."
-Legislative Tape #s-75 on SP 796: Session (Tenn.
-June 7, 2001).
+Again emphasizing the point, Senator Cohen noted that, "if we do not fund this testing we are depriving [wrongly convicted people] of their liberties, they specimen is analyzed and compared with DNA from another biological specimen for identification purposes."
+This definition speaks generically of comparing DNA profiles-it does not restrict which DNA profiles can be compared.

+are victims, and then if we find out that we can find the real culprit of the crime, and if it be a rape crime or sexual assault crime, that person is committing more and more crimes."
+Legislative Tape #s-75 on SP 796: Session (June 7, 2001).
 Because the legislature was concerned about using the DNA testing to identify true perpetrators, as well as to exonerate the innocent, the legislature could not have meant to prohibit DNA testing and comparisons that would identify matches to third-parties.